simeononsecurity/Standalone-Windows-STIG-Script/README.md

 ## How to run the script

-**The script may be lauched from the extracted GitHub download like this:**
+**The script may be launched from the extracted GitHub download like this:**
 ```
 .\secure-standalone.ps1
 ```